Access to clean water should not be taken for granted. Australian researcher Erin O'Donnell explains why.

 A chance to meet UK water researchers and policy-makers

-In August-September 2013, thanks to the British Council, I was able to come to the UK and meet with researchers and policy makers in water resource management, to learn more about their work and share the findings of my own research.
-I’ve been here in the UK for three weeks, and during that time I've visited the IHP-HELP UNESCO Centre for Water Law, Policy and Science at the University of Dundee, SOAS at the University of London, University College London, the Environment Agency, the Department for Environment, Food and Rural Affairs, and the University of East Anglia.
+In August-September 2013 I came to the UK and meet with researchers and policy makers in water resource management, to learn more about their work and share the findings of my own research.
+I visited the IHP-HELP UNESCO Centre for Water Law, Policy and Science at the University of Dundee, SOAS at the University of London, University College London, the Environment Agency, the Department for Environment, Food and Rural Affairs, and the University of East Anglia.
 I also presented at the Wessex Institute of Technology Water and Society conference, which brings together researchers in a diverse range of water-related fields from around the world.

 The opportunity to attend an international conference is always valuable, as it gives you a chance to test your ideas in an international forum.
 People aren’t necessarily familiar with your local context, and your ideas are examined from a range of perspectives.
 But what made this trip especially valuable was the opportunity to meet people working in my field, and find out more about what they do.
 Today, with almost everything available online, it’s possible to learn a great deal merely by reading the published papers and policy documents; but nothing beats sitting down with someone and asking them questions.
 I’ve been continually amazed at the generosity of the people I’ve met.
 Most of them had never heard of me before, but they were happy to set aside a couple of hours to meet with me and tell me about their work, and hear about mine.
 Face-to-face meetings, and the open, wide-ranging discussions such meetings make possible, are an extremely effective way to find connections, build networks and explore opportunities for future collaboration.